vjvishaljha/rnn/README.md

 Our Goal is to predict the future price of the oil by using RNN-LSTM(Recurrent Neural Network)(Long Short Term Memory) using keras

 keras Documentation -https://keras.io/

+I have divided the dataset into two parts i.e Train Set and Test Set.